Happyculture/kumquat_kickstarter/README.md

 Fields migrations are generated using a custom migration tag that allows to run all fields migration of a specific bundle at once.
 This tags is the form of `kumquat_kickstarter_fields:ENTITY_TYPE__BUNBLE`.

 For example, to run the fields migrations of the `news_categories` vocabulary, you can run `drush migrate:import --tag kumquat_kickstarter_fields:taxonomy_term__news_categories`.

+### Prepopulating migrate maps after site reinstall

+It can help a lot to prepopulate the migrate maps when you reinstall your site from scratch to prevent future migrations to override your existing entities.

+To do so, you can use the `drush kumquat_kickstarter:prepropulate --tag kumquat_kickstarter` command.

 ### Translating the spreasheet in your language